atom/atom/CONTRIBUTING.md

 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 If you use the keyboard while following the steps, **record the GIF with the [Keybinding Resolver](https://github.com/atom/keybinding-resolver) shown**.
 You can use [this tool](http://www.cockos.com/licecap/) to record GIFs on OSX and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 * **If you're reporting that Atom crashed**, include a crash report with a stack trace from the operating system.
 On OSX, the crash report will be available in `Console.app` under "Diagnostic and usage information" > "User diagnostic reports".
 Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines) or put it in a [gist](https://gist.github.com/) and provide link to that gist.
-* **If the problem is related to performance**, include a [CPU profile capture and screenshot](https://atom.io/docs/latest/hacking-atom-debugging#diagnose-performance-problems-with-the-dev-tools-cpu-profiler) with your report.
+* **If the problem is related to performance**, include a [CPU profile capture and a screenshot](https://atom.io/docs/latest/hacking-atom-debugging#diagnose-performance-problems-with-the-dev-tools-cpu-profiler) with your report.
 * **If the Chrome's developer tools pane is shown without you triggering it**, that normally means that an exception was thrown.
 The Console tab will include an entry for the exception.
 Expand the exception so that the stack trace is visible, and provide the full exception and stack trace in a [code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines) and as a screenshot.
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.